 I'm also a recovering medievalist.
 (My graduate studies were in medieval literature and language.)
 Until 2005, I taught at a Catholic college in Los Angeles.
 As part of my former teaching duties, I was responsible for teaching introductory linguistics to future teachers, and that experience made me very interested in what is taught under the rubric of "grammar" in K-12 classrooms.
 This background, combined with my paying work, explains why I spend so much time thinking about the intersection between authentic academic skills and standardized testing.

 Please note that I do not host any advertising on this site.
 Requests to promote your product or service will be ignored.
-If you have interesting content on your site that is within the scope of my interests, I'll be happy to check it out, and perhaps respond publicly if I find it interesting.
-But I won't shill for you.
+If you have useful content on your site that is within the scope of my interests, I'll be happy to check it out, and perhaps respond publicly if I find it interesting.